 Need to keep your mind off some unpleasant issue?
 Got a long wait ahead of you?
 Have a few minutes to kill and can’t do anything constructive?
 If you have an iPhone or iPad then you’ve got access to three free time wasters: Tekken Bowl, MetalStorm: Online, and Fragger HD.
 What are you waiting for?
 Time’s awastin’.

-Rovio released an update for Angry Birds Seasons on Wednesday that adds yet another set of levels to the bird tossing, pig popping game for the iPhone, iPod touch and iPad.
+Rovio rolled out a new update for Angry Birds Seasons on Thursday that adds a new set of Moon Festival-themed levels.
+The popular bird tossing, pig bombing, game is available for the iPhone, iPod touch and iPad.